jenbuzz/activatoradmin/README.md

 Usage
 ==============

-Login using the fixed these credentials: Username=admin & Password=admin.
+Login using these fixed credentials: Username = admin & Password = admin.